kubernetes-hy/kubernetes-hy.github.io/data/part-3/1-introduction-to-gke.md

 We have used Kubernetes distribution k3s using docker containers via k3d.
 In a production environment the task of maintaining a Kubernetes cluster is often left to third parties.
 A managed Kubernetes as a service is often the best choice as the additional work required in maintenance exceeds the benefits of a personal cluster.
 In some, somewhat rare, cases setting up and maintaining your own cluster is a reasonable option.
 A case for it would be that your company/organization already has the hardware and/or wants to stay independent from providers, one such example could be a University.
 Another primary reason for operating your own Kubernetes cluster is that regulations rule out all other choices.

-Even in Kubernetes then the cost for running software that is rarely used may be higher than the value it generates.
-In such cases using [Serverless](https://en.wikipedia.org/wiki/Serverless_computing) solutions could be more cost-efficient.
-Kubernetes can get really expensive really fast.
+Maintaining your own Kubernetes cluster is one way to increase costs.
+The other is running servers that are not in use.
+To avoid costs [Serverless](https://en.wikipedia.org/wiki/Serverless_computing) solutions could be more cost-efficient.
+A Kubernetes cluster of improper size can get really expensive really fast.
+An excellent option to start out with would be a high-tier environment for serverless workloads, such as Google Cloud Run or AWS Fargate.
+In them you can run any container serverless, compared to older solutions like Cloud Functions or AWS Lambda, which have a wildly varying support for different languages, environments and tooling.

 <!---
 <text-box variant='hint' name='Registration for Open University students'>